There is a thriving folk scene within Wantage, Grove and surrounding villages.

 Local display teams are invited to perform during the half time interval, with Cotswold, North West, Border, Rapper, 17th Century English dance, Appalachian and English Step Clog groups all based within the Vale of White Horse, so you’ll be well entertained whilst you catch your breath!

-The Shoulder of Mutton has a session every Friday at 9.00pm.
-It also has a Slow Session for beginners and the not so confident players on the 2nd Sunday of each month from 2.30pm.
+The Bell in Grove has a Slow Session for beginners and the not so confident players on the 2nd Sunday of each month from 2.30pm.

-There are two well established festivals run by Kate and Dave Guest – Folk for MS is the first weekend of the Wantage Summer Festival and White Horse Folk Festival is usually the third weekend in August.
-Both events give you the opportunity to watch, listen to and dance to some of the best folk and traditional artists in the country.
+The White Horse Folk Festival is usually the third weekend in August and gives you the opportunity to watch, listen to and dance to some of the best folk and traditional artists in the country.

-Christmas is a particularly busy time with Carols in the Abingdon Arms the last Wednesday before Christmas and the Wantage Mummers annual rendition on Boxing Day in Faringdon (http://www.wantage.com/wpam), Wantage (12noon) and the Hatchet in Childrey (1pm).
+Christmas is a particularly busy time with Carols in the King Alfred’s Head the last Wednesday before Christmas and the Wantage Mummers annual rendition on Boxing Day in Faringdon, Wantage (12noon) and Childrey (1pm).

 Graham Hubbard and Howard Hill